portalkeeper/Portalpress/source/_posts/2013-05-20-daniel-keeps-the-portal.markdown

 meta_description:
 story_intro: "<strong>AT THE LOBBY</strong> bar, after the wedding party and the unruly bus ride back from it, I had a pivotal conversation with a childhood friend, the documentarian <a href='http://dschwaz.com/'>Daniel Schwartz</a>, whose work I expect to continue admiring for many years."
 ---
 He challenged me to describe The Daily Portal's project, and he challenged me hard.
 [His work](http://dschwaz.com/) explores the influence of urban places on groups of people.
-He and [Urban-Think Tank](http://www.u-tt.com/) — the Zurich-based organization where he works — use media and design to impress upon all of us the importance of urban forces, which disproportionatly affect less powerful people.
+He and [Urban-Think Tank](http://www.u-tt.com/) — the Zurich-based organization where he works — use media and design to impress upon all of us the importance of urban forces, which disproportionately affect less powerful people.
 What do I do?

 Good question, Schwaz.